Along with the rest of culture and society, the missions and modus operandi of schools are changing in response to the online revolution.

 Residence halls are the junction of another key trend: sustainability.

-In addition to designing green buildings that capture LEED Gold certifications through ecologically sensitive construction, residence halls are themselves serving as compelling subjects of environmental study for students.
+In addition to designing green buildings that capture LEED Gold certifications through ecologically sensitive construction, residence halls themselves serve as compelling subjects of environmental study for students.

 As such, in residence halls across the country, informal learning and sustainability fuse into one thing.